niehusst/learn-elm/js-communication/README.md

 the index.html page, where we create our elm app.
 So if running this with `elm reactor`, make sure to open the HTML file,not the elm file when testing the JS communication.

+Elm usually has JSON data flowing through incoming and outgoing ports to communicate w/ JS, but ports will accept any type that is valid JSON as well.